 The research that led to our decision to reframe our problem space spanned a variety of sources and methods.
 To ground ourselves in the subject matter, we reviewed recent articles on vaccination rates, HPV-specific research, public health campaigns, relevant decision science papers, information about Allegheny County specifically, and other initiatives undertaken by the Health Department.
 To better understand existing attitudes towards vaccination rates, we disseminated a survey to parents.
 To get a deeper understanding of how parents make immunization choices for their children, we interviewed several parents in our network.

-In tandem to our research efforts, we also continually iterated upon concepts.
-Our initial concepts focused on targeting HPV specifically through a video or text-message reminder system.
-However, as we learned more from our anecdotal interview and survey responses and traditional research, we realized that focusing on HPV specifically would draw unnecessary negative attention to that immunization in particular.
-Parents seemed to want knowledge about all vaccines, not just HPV in particular, and an easier way to keep track of their child's immunization schedule.
-Moreover, while most parents did get information from social media, their most trusted information source was their child's pediatrician.
+Our synthesis of our interview, survey, and desk research revealed that focusing on HPV specifically would draw unnecessary negative attention to that immunization in particular.
+Parents want knowledge about all vaccines, not just HPV, and an easier way to keep track of their child's immunization schedule.
+Moreover, while most parents get information from social media, their most trusted information source is their child's pediatrician.

-After running past this concept by the Allegheny County Health Department representative that was working with us, we dove deeper into development.
-While initially we thought including additional information about well-child visits in general would increase the value of the application, we realized that it would contribute to information overload.
-We streamlined the information of the application to focus on immunizations.
-Beyond immunization information, we focused on three other core functions of the application: individual immunization records and reminders, an immunization-specific newsfeed, and a community group database.
+After running past this concept by the Allegheny County Health Department representative that was working with us, we dove deeper into designing the application.
+While initially we thought including additional information about well-child visits would increase the value of the application, we realized that it would contribute to information overload.
+As such, we streamlined the application to focus on three core features: individual immunization records and reminders, an immunization-specific newsfeed, and a community group database.